 In the case of parents and volunteers, it is always wise to arrange a meeting prior to leaving for the trip to find out if the individual has any knowledge of safeguarding.
 If not, be sure to provide them with a copy of the school’s safeguarding policy to familiarise themselves with.
 Especially in the case of residential trips, or trips with a high risk that a parent volunteer will need to be left solely in charge of a group of students for any period of time, it is always wise to make sure they take an introductory safeguarding training course.

-Fortunately, with the Child Protection Company’s unique online learning management system, administrators can set up new staff or volunteers with access to an online safeguarding training course at the simple touch of a button and monitor their progress too.
+Our unique online learning management system, administrators can set up new staff or volunteers with access to an online safeguarding training course at the simple touch of a button and monitor their progress too.
 With immediate 24/7 access to courses and verifiable certificates that are available to print instantly upon successful completion, it’s easier than ever to take charge of last-minute safeguarding training in preparation for safe school trips.

 For more information about the training we offer, please click here to browse our online safeguarding training courses for schools.